Ved-vampir/ceph-perf-tool/README.md

     * texttable

 Client-server works with ssh, so, you need to have password-less access for all ceph nodes from "main" node, where server is started.
+For Fuel env controller node will be the good choice.
+Ceph must be installed on node, from which you start server.

 Data is sent by udp on specified by used (or 9095 by default) port - take care about network access.